The Serjeant-at-Arms is a parliamentary officer in the House of Representatives. This fact sheet explores their role and the history of the position.

-- escorting the Speaker of the House of Representatives into and out of the chamber, while carrying the Mace
+- leading the Speaker of the House of Representatives into and out of the House of Representatives, while carrying the Mace

 - recording the attendance of members

-- standing guard during a division vote when all chamber doors are locked
+- standing guard during a division when the doors to the House are locked

-- delivering formal messages from the House of Representatives to the Senate
+- delivering formal messages from the House to the Senate

-- playing an important role in ceremonial occasions, such as the opening of Parliament.
+- participating in formal ceremonial occasions, such as the opening of Parliament.

-- organising office accommodation and supplies for members and staff
+- organising office accommodation and supplies for members and their staff

-- maintaining security in the House of Representatives areas of Parliament House
+- organising security in the House of Representative areas of Parliament House

-- advising the Speaker on broadcasting House proceedings
+- advising the Speaker on broadcasting the meetings of the House

 - organising bookings for visitors to the House of Representatives.